University of Alberta: Health research innovation facilities

 The hub of the complex is the Katz Group Centre for Pharmacy and Health Research (formerly HRIF West), an eight-storey building that provides the main entrance to the complex and becomes the critical link between Medical Sciences Building and Heritage Medical Research Centre.
 The Katz Group Centre is a teaching and research facility.
 It is home to the Li Ka Shing Institute of Virology, led by scientific director Lorne Tyrrell, MD, PhD, and includes some of the world's top virologists, including Michael Houghton, PhD, Canada Excellence Research Chair and Li Ka Shing Chair in Virology, who co-led the team that discovered the hepatitis C virus during his previous career in private industry.

+The Centre houses the Sensory Motor Adaptive Rehabilitation Technology (SMART) Network Innovation Centre which serves to oversee the development of smart medical devices and rehabilitative interventions to improve quality of life for people with neural injuries and diseases.
+SMART is led by Vivian Mushahwar and encompasses over 90 scientists engaging in neuroscience, engineering, computer science, and rehabilitation.

 The facility is located on the corner of 87 Avenue and 114 Street in Edmonton, Alberta.